 - Birth control pills, implants, or shots may not work while you are using penicillin.
-To keep from getting pregnant, use another form of birth control such as condoms, a diaphragm, or a contraceptive foam or jelly.
+To keep from getting pregnant, use another form of birth control.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have asthma, allergies, kidney disease, liver disease, or problems with absorbing food.
-Tell your doctor if you have ever had an allergic reaction to a cephalosporin antibiotic (such as cefaclor, cefadroxil, cephalexin, Ceftin®, or Keflex®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, allergies, kidney disease, liver disease, or digestion problems.
+Tell your doctor if you had an allergic reaction to a cephalosporin antibiotic.

 Possible Side Effects While Using This Medicine